 tar -zcvf sample.tar /path_to_directory

 Use this command to archive a whole directory.
-Replace the sample with the name of your new archive file.
+First, replace the sample with the name of your new archive file.
 Also, replace /path_to_directory with the path to the directory you want to archive.
-You can archive a file by replacing /path_to_directory with the path to the file.
+For example, you can archive a file by replacing /path_to_directory with the path to the file.

 How to create a zip file